JackYFL/jackyfl.github.io/_pages/modules/services.md

 - IEEE Transactions on Circuits and Systems for Video Technology (<a href="https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=76">TCSVT</a>)
 - IEEE Transactions on Multimedia (<a href="https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=6046">TMM</a>)
 - IEEE Transactions on Biometrics, Behavior, and Identity Science (<a href="https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=8423754">TBIOM</a>)
+- ACM Transactions on Multimedia Computing Communications and Applications (<a href="https://dl.acm.org/journal/tomm">TOMM</a>)
 - Elsevier: Pattern Recognition (<a href="https://www.journals.elsevier.com/pattern-recognition">PR</a>)